Washingtonwei/use-case-style-guide/README.md

 ## 7. Extensions
 An extension describes either an exception of a step in the main success scenario or an alternative success scenario.
   <a name="extensions--syntax"></a><a name="7.1"></a>

+  - [7.1](#extensions--syntax) The extension condition is followed by the colon (:) punctuation and boldfaced:

+    - Positive example: **6a.
+Input validation rule violation:**
+    - Negative example: 6a.
+Input validation rule violation.
+    - Negative example: 6a.
+Input validation rule violation

-  - [7.1](#extensions--syntax) Use the following wording and sentence structure to describe the handling of use case extensions:
+  - [7.2](#extensions--syntax) Use the following wording and sentence structure to describe the handling of use case extensions:

     - The System alerts the *&lt;Primary Actor&gt;* that an input validation rule is violated and displays the nature and location of the error.
     - The *&lt;Primary Actor&gt;* corrects the mistake, then returns to step . . . of the normal flow.
     - The *&lt;Primary Actor&gt;* chooses to terminate the use case.

+    Here is an example of an extension condition and its handling steps:

+    **6a.
+Input validation rule violation:**

+    ​	6a1.
+The System alerts the Customer that an input validation rule is violated and displays the nature and location of the 	error.

+    ​	6a2.
+The Customer corrects the mistake and returns to step 6 of the normal flow.

 **[⬆ back to top](#table-of-contents)**